-Walking vacations offer wonderful opportunities to embrace the great outdoors.
-Scotland is celebrated as one of the most magnificent places to walk in the world, making it great for walking vacations.
+Walking tours offer wonderful opportunities to embrace the great outdoors.
+Scotland is celebrated as one of the most magnificent places to walk in the world, making it great for walking tours.

 America holds close ties with the Scottish, with around 20 million Americans of Scottish descent now living in the USA.
 Scottish-Americans pride themselves on their Scottish ancestry.
 This ancestry is celebrated across the during National Tartan Day and Highland games events.

-Walking vacations in Scotland allow you to see the land your ancestors once called home.
+Walking tours in Scotland allow you to see the land your ancestors once called home.
 Follow their footsteps through magical Glens and up wondrous mountains as you explore the land of the Scots.

 Following the Jacobite Rebellion and the Battle of Culloden, many Highlanders fled Scotland to America.
 The battle resulted in the Scottish Clan system breaking down, dispersing clans across Scotland and over the Atlantic to America.
 Many Scottish-American’s can trace back their ancestry to this period of time, and to the Scottish Highlands.
 Fortunately, the Scottish Highlands have seen very little change since the battle, so you can see the country as it was hundreds of years ago.

-Walking vacations are great in the Highlands, with so many beautiful things to see.
-Walking vacations in the Highlands allow you to follow the footsteps of your ancestors and see the towns they once called home.
+Walking tours are great in the Highlands, with so many beautiful things to see.
+Walking tours in the Highlands allow you to follow the footsteps of your ancestors and see the towns they once called home.
 Some great Scottish walks in the Highlands include: the North Highland Way, the West Highland Way and the Great Glen Way.

 Food and Drink